moby/moby/man/docker-build.1.md

 % Docker Community
 % JUNE 2014
 # NAME
-docker-build - Build a new image from the source code at PATH
+docker-build - Build an image from a Dockerfile

 # SYNOPSIS
 **docker build**